 – Addition reaction with magnesium (formation of Grignard reagent).

-(i) Classification into monohydric, dihydric and polyhydric alcohols, general formula, structure and nomenclature of alcohols.
+(i) Classification into monohydric, dihydric and polyhydric alcohols, general formulae, structure and nomenclature of alcohols.
 Difference between primary, secondary and tertiary alcohols in terms of structure, physical properties and chemical properties.

 (ii) Methods of preparation:

 – Hydration of Alkenes – direct hydration, indirect hydration, hydroboration oxidation.